WordPress/gutenberg/.github/ISSUE_TEMPLATE/Bug_report.md

 - Check if the bug has already been fixed by updating WordPress and/or Gutenberg.
 - Check if the bug is caused by a plugin by deactivating all plugins except Gutenberg.
 - Check if the bug is caused by a theme by activating a default theme e.g. Twenty Twenty.
+- Check if the bug has already been reported by searching https://github.com/WordPress/gutenberg/issues.

 If this is a security issue, please report it in HackerOne instead: https://hackerone.com/wordpress